ReInHerit/digital-hub/content/toolapps/2023-04-17-multimedia-chatbot-description.md

 ## Discover and test

-**VIOLA Chatbot Gallery**, includes a limited selection of artworks provided by Museums participating in the ReinHerit project ([GrazMuseum](https://www.grazmuseum.at/en/), [Cycladic Museum](https://cycladic.gr/en/), [Bank of Cyprus Cultural Foundation](https://www.boccf.org/en-gb/homepage/)).
+**IOLA Chatbot Gallery**, includes a limited selection of artworks provided by Museums participating in the ReinHerit project ([GrazMuseum](https://www.grazmuseum.at/en/), [Cycladic Museum](https://cycladic.gr/en/), [Bank of Cyprus Cultural Foundation](https://www.boccf.org/en-gb/homepage/)).
 Curators privided  images and related content,  using a specific**[ interface](https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3).**[ ](https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3) They validated descriptive content of the artworks in order to provide quality responses.
-Unanswered questions will be saved to add more descriptive content and improve interaction with the chatbot.
+Unanswered questions will be saved to add more descriptive content and improve dialogue and chatbot  interaction.

 Additionally, , we are working with curators of the following small and medium-sized museums, in order to test and add more artworks: